 Discover Amsterdam by bike

 Amsterdam is the city of bikes and the best way to see it is by riding one.
-We have plenty of bikes, even for groups.
+We have plenty of bikes available for rental.
 You can easily reach the city center within 20 minutes by bike.
-It is also handy to bike to the different attractions Amsterdam has to offer.

 Would you like to rent a bike?
 Just ask the reception, they will help you with all your questions.

 Please note that we only rent the bicycles to guests of Dutchies Hostel.

 The prices are: 24 hours for €12.50, 48 hours for €24.00, 72 hours for €35.50.
 It is also mandatory to leave a €50.00 deposit (refundable) per bicycle.

 This is the largest museum in the Netherlands, and could be considered the most important.
 There are about 200 rooms filled with over one million objects from collections of 17th century Dutch masters.
 The collection also includes Asian art and works of Italian masters.
 The most famous masterpiece in the Rijksmuseum is Rembrandt’s ‘Night Watch’.